 To avoid a penalty, a fixed deferred annuitant must typically wait until the surrender period ends to begin withdrawing funds.
 That said, most products allow for penalty-free withdrawals each year, up to a certain percentage of the annuity’s value.

-For example, a common annual allowance is 10 percent of the annuity value.
+For example, a common annual allowance is 10% of the annuity value.
 A gradual year-over-year reduction in the surrender penalty is also common.
-For a 10-year surrender period, this could mean a penalty amount that declines by 1 percent each year (as illustrated below).
+For a 10-year surrender period, this could mean a penalty amount that declines by 1% each year (as illustrated below).

 - You own a fixed deferred annuity with a cash surrender value of $250,000 and a 10-year surrender period.

-- The contract allows for penalty-free withdrawals of 10 percent annually during the surrender period.
+- The contract allows for penalty-free withdrawals of 10% annually during the surrender period.

-- Since the purchase of the annuity, the relevant interest rate (contractually defined as the yield on the 10-year U.S. Treasury bond) has risen by 2 percent, from 1 percent to 3 percent.
+- Since the purchase of the annuity, the relevant interest rate (contractually defined as the yield on the 10-year U.S. Treasury bond) has risen by 2%, from 1% to 3%.

 - You process a withdrawal of $50,000.